gofenris/gofenris.github.io/content/post/data-leadership-cohort.md

 summary: "Co-organized by Fenris, Digital Public and Aspiration, the Data Leadership Cohort (DLC) is an opportunity for peer learning for governance, stewardship and long-term responsible leadership in data-centric missions and ventures.
 Our first cohort launches in the first quarter of 2022."
 ---

-As the world at large and civil society in particular move to increasingly data-centric and data-driven modes of doing work and making change, new challenges emerge in stewarding and governing the data assets that underlie and power those efforts.
+As civil society moves to increasingly data-centric and data-driven modes of doing work and making change, we face new challenges in stewarding and governing the assets that underlie and power those efforts.

 New types of leaders are emerging to meet these challenges, but few resources are available to inform governance, stewardship and long-term responsible leadership in data-centric missions and ventures.

-## Call for Participation
+**Aspiration, Digital Public, and Fenris are announcing the Data Leadership Cohort (DLC), an opportunity for these leaders to meet, learn, and build networks with each other.**

+This is a small-group format for a practice-oriented peer learning group of 8-12 individuals.
+Over the course of 8 weeks, the group will prototype structures and processes for effective data governance by workshopping each other’s real-world cases.

+We are recruiting an initial cohort now for launch in early 2022.
+If the first cohort is successful, and based on level of interest, we may consider additional cohorts.
+We will also provide other ways to engage and to share insights and learnings from the DLC.

+We invite you to express interest in participation in the first cohort, future cohorts, or in general by completing the questionnaire below.

+## Who we are hoping to work with

 The Data Leadership Cohort (DLC) welcomes expressions of interest from anyone for whom one or more of the following questions apply and resonate: